Our 3rd Annual Precision Medicine Virtual Conference is now available On Demand!

-LabRoots continues to champions the advancements and discoveries in precision medicine with the 3rd Annual Precision Medicine Virtual Conference.
-Precision Medicine 2018, a two-day event held June 20-21, will continue the dialogue and provide updates on the Precision Medicine Initiative ® (PMI), new efforts in drug discoveries, developments in FDA regulatory structures, and the integration of genetics on disease progression.
+Precision Medicine 2018 will continue the dialogue and provide updates on new efforts in drug discoveries, developments in FDA regulatory structures, and the integration of genetics on disease progression.

 Precision Medicine is becoming an integral part of research in the science community.
 The discipline not only involves individual genetic information, but also environmental, behavioral, and clinical data.
 A combination of these factors allows researchers to put together a comprehensive view of each patient that aids in their search for precision approaches to health maintenance, disease prevention, and therapies.

 Attendees of the on-demand 2018 virtual event will learn from industry experts on a range of topics, such as NGS applications and technology development, large-scale genomics data sets, large-scale sequencing efforts, pharmagenomics and drug development to name a few.
 Presentations on developments for diagnostic and treatment for diseases such as cancer and Crohn's will also be available.

 Topic's for this years event included:

 Don't forget to participate in our Leaderboard and Scavenger Hunt to win one of our Free Science T-shirts!